Attention on flow control: transformer-based reinforcement learning for lift regulation in highly disturbed flows: Conclusions

 In this study, we have sought an effective pitch control strategy for lift regulation when a flat plate airfoil encounters an arbitrarily long sequence of gust disturbances and investigated the effect of the pivot location on the control performance and the accompanying flow response.

-We have proposed a transformer-based RL framework to deal with the POMDP challenge that is common in flow control problems.
-In light of the potentially expensive training cost of RL for such problems, we have also proposed two approaches that can accelerate the RL training process: pretraining and transfer learning.
+We have proposed a transformer-based RL framework to deal with the POMDP challenge that is common in highly disturbed flows.
+In light of the potentially expensive training cost of RL for such problems, we leverage two approaches that can accelerate the RL training process: pretraining and transfer learning.
 We have demonstrated the effectiveness of these acceleration methods in two flow control scenarios.
 In a mid-chord pitching configuration, we have employed P control to generate expert data for pretraining and shown that the subsequent RL training converges much faster than training from scratch.
 In a quarter-chord pitching configuration, we have accelerated the RL training in a three-gust environment by transferring the knowledge that the RL agent learns in a single-gust environment.
+It is important to note that the gust setting in this study is markedly harder than canonical periodic flow control problems: each gust sequence produces a significantly different flow trajectory even under the same control policy.
+The resulting high variance makes policy and value updates prone to overfitting and to thus converge slowly.
+The problem is further complicated by partial observability, due to limited sparse surface pressure measurements.
+Our use of a transformer for belief-state inference, together with pretraining and transfer learning, has been designed to mitigate these sources of difficulty.

-We have found that P control is an effective control strategy in the mid-chord pitching configuration on its own, but that the performance improvement that RL control exhibits over P control widens for multiple-gust scenarios, suggesting that RL control is more scalable in handling system complexity and nonlinearity.
+We have found that P control is an effective control strategy in the mid-chord pitching configuration on its own, but that the performance improvement that RL control exhibits over P control widens for multiple-gust scenarios.
 In the quarter-chord pitching configuration, we have found that the RL control significantly outperforms the P control, even in a single-gust environment.
 Furthermore, we have shown that, in either pivot configuration, an RL control strategy learned in an environment with a finite sequence of gusts can be translated effectively into an environment with an arbitrarily long sequence of gusts.

 By comparing the two pivot configurations, we have shown that the quarter-chord pitching control strategy can achieve superior lift regulation with significantly less control effort than the mid-chord pitching control strategy.
 Through the decomposition of the lift coefficient into $C_{L_{\amass}}$ (added-mass effect), $C_{L_{\gust}}$ (gust effect under no control), and $C_{L_{\resp}}$ (gust response under control), we have revealed that this advantage derives from the term $C_{L_{\ddot{\alpha}}}$ in the added-mass component, where it dominates the lift contribution in quarter-chord pitching but is unavailable in mid-chord pitching.
 In the latter configuration, the agent can only act through $C_{L_{\dot{\alpha}}}$ and $C_{L_{\resp}}$, which are comparable in magnitude to each other, but less responsive than $C_{L_{\ddot{\alpha}}}$.
 This difference provides more control authority in the quarter-chord pivot configuration, and thus addresses the actuation saturation problem observed in mid-chord pitching control.